Market trend: Secular trends

-A secular market trend is a long-term trend that lasts 5 to 25 years and consists of a series of primary trends.
+A secular market trend is a lasting long-term trend that lasts 5 to 25 years and consists of a series of primary trends.
 A secular bear market consists of smaller bull markets and larger bear markets; a secular bull market consists of larger bull markets and smaller bear markets.

 In a secular bull market, the prevailing trend is "bullish" or upward-moving.
-The United States stock market was described as being in a secular bull market from about 1983 to 2000 (or 2007), with brief upsets including Black Monday and the Stock market downturn of 2002 triggered by the crash of the dot-com bubble.
+The United States stock market was described as being in a secular bull market from about 1983 to 2000 (or 2007), with brief upsets including Black Monday and the Stock market downturn of 2002, triggered by the crash of the dot-com bubble.
 Another example is the 2000s commodities boom.

 In a secular bear market, the prevailing trend is "bearish" or downward-moving.
-An example of a secular bear market occurred in gold between January 1980 to June 1999, culminating with the Brown Bottom.
-During this period the market gold price fell from a high of $850/oz ($30/g) to a low of $253/oz ($9/g).
+An example of a secular bear market occurred in gold from January 1980 to June 1999, culminating with the Brown Bottom.
+During this period, the market price of gold fell from a high of $850/oz ($30/g) to a low of $253/oz ($9/g).
 The stock market was also described as being in a secular bear market from 1929 to 1949.

 Primary trends

-A primary trend has broad support throughout the entire market (most sectors) and lasts for a year or more.
+A primary trend has broad support throughout the entire market, across most sectors, and lasts for a year or more.

 Bull market

 A bull market is a period of generally rising prices.
 The start of a bull market is marked by widespread pessimism.
 This point is when the "crowd" is the most "bearish".
-The feeling of despondency changes to hope, "optimism", and eventually euphoria, as the bull runs its course.
-This often leads the economic cycle, for example in a full recession, or earlier.
+The feeling of despondency changes to hope, "optimism", and eventually euphoria as the bull runs its course.
+This often leads the economic cycle, for example, in a full recession, or earlier.